david-krause/favorite-links/README.md

 <html>
 <p>
-  Add links to <a href="links.json">JSON file</a>. <br>
+  This webpage will display links stored in this <a href="https://gist.github.com/david-krause/f4d558c72f47a0e475ffad233fdfb800/raw/">JSON file</a>. <br>
+  The JSON file contains title, url, tags (categories), and archive flags. <br>
-  JSON file restrictions: 1 title, 1 url, 1+ tags/categories.
+  JSON file format limitations are 1 title, 1 url, 1+ tags/categories.
 Categories must be lowercase to sort correctly.<br>
-  Change "jsonsite" variable in README file to applicable json file.
+  Download the README file and convert to html page or load on webserver.
+Then change the "jsonsite" variable in the README file to applicable your applicable JSON file.
 </p>

 <a href="#" onclick="alllinks()">All Favorites</a>